kevinlawler/kerf1/README.md

 What is Kerf?
 -------------

 Kerf is a columnar tick database for Linux/OSX/BSD/iOS/Android.
-It is written in C and speaks JSON and SQL.
+It is written in C and lets you mix JSON and SQL.

 **Contact Kevin (e.g., licensing, feature/documentation requests):**